 Things to note:

 - A single application of oxalic acid will, therefore, kill the phoretic mites in the hive but leave mites in cells unaffected.

 - Considering the effective time frame for oxalic acid, an application keeps killing mites for up to 3 days.

 - After that, the oxalic acid is not effective against mites.

-The total effect of a single oxalic acid application by fogging or vaporization is killing phoretic mites, and the mites that emerge from cells in the next 2 days.
-Due to this fact, you should repeat treatment after the 3 days are past.
+The total effect of a single oxalic acid application by fogging or vaporization is killing phoretic mites and the mites that emerge from cells in the next 2 days.
+Due to this fact, you should repeat the treatment after the 3 days have passed.
 Beekeepers have repeat treatments between 5 and 7 days.

 Even after your second treatment, there might be mites that you will still not have touched, there are the mites that have still not hatched.
 Considering that some mites will remain in brood cells for 14 days, you should continue treatments for not less than 14 days.
 This means that you should have 3 treatments if at an interval of 5 days, and 2 treatments if your interval is 7 days.
 To be on the safe side, you should add one last treatment to capture any mites that may be still in the hive.
 Some beekeepers using a 7-day interval between treatments carry out 4 treatments in total.
 The additional treatment is purely for precautionary reasons.

 Adjusting the Varroa Treatment Schedule with Queen Caging Technique